A minimalistic, ergonomic, AI friendly, zero-dependency library for runtime type checking and defensive programming in JavaScript and TypeScript.

 if (!isStr(post.title)) {

-throw new TypeError(`Post ${i} misses a title string`)
+throw new TypeError(`Post ${i} is missing a valid title string`)

 }